 I've already touched upon the subject of budget airlines.
 What is a budget airline though?
 For anyone reading this in the UK, the two airlines that immediately come to mind are Ryanair and Easyjet.
 There are of course dozens more scattered all over the world.
 They offer a ‘no-frills' approach to travel, which is most suitable for people wanting to visit a city for just a few days.
 As long as you can pack everything you need in your hand luggage, you avoid paying extra charges for luggage.

 For me though, budget airlines introduced something far more important than simply low cost air travel.
 They opened peoples minds to being able to travel to another European city for a weekend break.
 All of a sudden, travel in Europe wasn't just restricted to people who were well off.
 When I was back in the UK between my ‘long' trips around the world and saving for the next, a few friends and myself used to fly out on weekends to all sorts places.
 Gothenburg, Copenhagen, Dublin, Berlin, Klagenfurt, and many others were all reached for less than £30 return.
 Great times!
+By the way, you can check out a great guide on the 20 best attractions in Copenhagen should you be planning a European city break this year!

 #4 Travel Guidebooks